voyagermesh/voyager/docs/tutorials/certificate/providers.md

 section_menu_id: tutorials
 ---

-# Let's Encrypt DNS Challenge Providers
+# Supported DNS Challenge Providers

 To issue SSL certificate using Let's Encrypt DNS-01 challenge, Voyager operator requires necessary permission to add and remove a TXT record for domain `_acme-challenge.<domain>` to complete the DNS challenge.